There are no prerequisites for this course.

 There are no corequisites for this course.

-theories of how children grow and develop.
-This course examines the
+how children grow and develop.
+This course examines the role of

-role of adults in promoting optimum development of children and is
+adults in promoting optimum development of children and is of

 counselors.
 This course fulfills a portion of the required 120 hours